martexcoin/martexcoin_4x/mxt-docs/Wallet-command-list.md

-Availabe Configuration commands to be set in zcore.conf or after zcored / zcore-qt binaries.
+Availabe Configuration commands to be set in MarteX.conf or after martexcoin / martexcoin-qt binaries.

 Category | Command | Description
 -|-|-